kleinpoe/FeatherVision/Installation/Readme.md

     `python -m pip install opencv-python`
     6. Tensorflow lite for object detection.
 Only Runtime because we do not train models\
     `python -m pip install tflite-runtime`
+    7. The clips are stored in a database but very basic\
+    `python -m pip install tinydb`\
+    `python -m pip install tinydb-serialization`

 12. Install Wifi Dongle: The RPI5 gets pretty hot so we put it in a metal enclosure with integrated passive cooling.
 As this metal hunk screens the wifi signal, we use an external wifi antenna.
 I chose the *BrosTrend AC650*.
     1. `sh -c 'wget linux.brostrend.com/install -O /tmp/install && sh /tmp/install'`